meek2100/gitwatch/README.md

 `gitwatch.sh [-r <remote> [-b <branch>]] <file or directory to watch>`

-It is expected that the watched file/directory are already in a git repository (the script will not create a repository).
+It is expected that the watched file/directory are already in a Git repository (the script will not create a repository).
 If a folder is being watched, this will be watched fully recursively; this also means that all files and sub-folders added and removed from the directory will always be